Caring And Advocating For Loved Ones

 Where We Are And Who We Serve

-From our main offices in Smithtown and Bay Shore, as well as satellite offices in Southampton, our lawyers meet the Medicaid and Medicare planning needs of families in Nassau County, Suffolk County, Long Island and throughout the state of New York.
+From our main offices in Smithtown, Bay Shore and Garden City, as well as satellite offices in Southampton, our lawyers meet the Medicaid and Medicare planning needs of families in Nassau County, Suffolk County, Long Island and throughout the state of New York.